 Wisdom teeth are a third set of molars in the very back of your mouth.
-Somewhere between the ages of 17 and 25, these teeth begin to move up through your jawbone on their journey to break through your gum line and become part of your chewing mechanism.
+Somewhere between the ages of 17 and 25, these teeth begin to move up through your jawbone on their journey to break through your gums and become part of your chewing mechanism.

 Sometimes wisdom teeth cause pain.
 Your oral surgeon or dentist may recommend removing your wisdom teeth.
 There are many ways you can reduce pain while you‘re waiting for your appointment, with both natural remedies and over-the-counter medications.

-Wisdom teeth are often impacted, which means they are not able to completely enter the mouth.
-They are sometimes not able to break through the gums.
-An estimated 70 percent of people have at least one wisdom tooth that is impacted.
+Wisdom teeth are often impacted, which means they are not able to completely enter the mouth because they can’t break through the gums.
+An estimated 70% of people have at least one wisdom tooth that is impacted.

 You may experience pain because your wisdom tooth is impacted.
 This can lead to other problems, such as:

-An impacted tooth can harm surrounding teeth.
-Some people experience a cyst around the wisdom tooth.
-In addition, the location of wisdom teeth means they are harder to clean, potentially contributing to poor oral hygiene.
+An impacted tooth can harm the surrounding teeth, and some people experience a cyst around the wisdom tooth.
+In addition, the location of wisdom teeth means they are harder to clean, potentially affecting oral hygiene.

 Any of these problems may lead your dentist or doctor to recommend taking out a wisdom tooth.
 While you are waiting for the procedure, you can take proactive steps to manage pain.